 Active Theory is a creative digital production studio based in Venice, California, and its compelling website makes great use of background video to draw you in.
-Rather than the dready video wallpaper that adorns many agency homepages, there's a real sense of movement and energy to these clips.
-From their WebGL animation for Halo 5, to film of Giselle Bundchen working out for the Droga5 'I Will What I Want' campaign, it's all combined to compelling effect.
+Rather than the dreaded video wallpaper that adorns many agency homepages, there's a real sense of movement and energy to these clips.

 07. Twenty Nine NYC

 Parisian agency FCinq (French for 'F5') has one of those websites that's just a joy to scroll through.
-Their catalogue of work is presented artfully, in a way that allows both text and images to breathe and in many ways feels more like a magazine or newspaper blog than an agency portfolio.
+Its catalogue of work is presented artfully, in a way that allows both text and images to breathe.
+In many ways it feels more like a magazine or newspaper blog than an agency portfolio.
 The ability to switch between English and French is also a nice touch, and adeptly implemented.

-Joan is a new agency launched this year by ad agency veterans Jaime Robinson and Lisa Clunie, formerly of Wieden + Kennedy and Refinery29 respectively.
-The new shop's site is big, bold and beautiful, announcing their arrival in style with formidable design smarts.
+Joan is a creative studio founded in 2016 by ad agency veterans Jaime Robinson and Lisa Clunie, formerly of Wieden + Kennedy and Refinery29 respectively.
+The shop's site is big, bold and beautiful, announcing its arrival in style, with formidable design smarts.
 We love the multitude of logo designs for Joan, the intense colour scheme, and the general devotion to 'irregular thinking' behind this simple yet stylish site.